NIGK15015U Landscape Studio

 MSc Programme in Landscape Architecture

 It focuses on the ability to formulate solutions, strategies, planning- and methods of analysis into structures of transformation and changes in use and the ability to solve problems in time, place, material and programme.
 This is because landscapes that are studied and planned for embody interpretation of the past, understanding of the present and expectations for the future.

 Society is constantly undergoing transformations that impact the landscape profession.
 Such issues are addressed in the theme course and this is why themes are different from year to year depending on professional and social significance.

 The field of the issues are space and works in their context meaning urban landscapes that creates the framework for movement and pause, experience, remembrance and recognition.
 Besides the well known genres such as historical and modern parks and gardens, squares and streets, cemeteries and recreational landscapes, residential areas, institutions and businesses the course focuses on damaged and derelict landscapes like costal-, harbour- and industrial areas that are in transformation towards new use, new aesthetics and new meaning.

 Taking a position on the situation of any landscape is part of all projects as is taking a position on the relation between building and landscape.
 Architectonic craftsmanship is trained through programming and through proposals for transformation of urban landscapes.
-Therefore priority is to assemble knowledge of terrain (modelling), knowledge of construction and materials, water circulation and plant growth into coherent landscapes.
+Priority is given to terrain modelling, knowledge of construction and materials, water circulation and plant growth.
 The ability to think specially, social and artistically, to understand the significance of a work of art is trained throughout the course as well as the ability to evaluate the quality of own- and others works.
-As a core learning experience the course entails a fieldtrip (mandatory) as a part of the design process.

 professional, artistic, and scientific competence in problem